nalsi/Info813/Report_8.md

 change significantly after it's applied to a subset of the dataset; so is the relationship between the two attitude surveys and the course
 evaluation: **there doesn't seem to have a solid strong effect of attitude toward the evaluation**.
+Based on the results, the relationship is either coincidental or weak.

 Conclusions
 -----------

-This report shows that the three questions in the survey have a high leve of adequency given their consistancies in the two rounds of responces that were received.
+This report shows that the three questions in the survey have a high level of adequacy given their consistencies in the two rounds of responses that were received.

-Moreover, there doesn't seem to be a strong effect of attitude toward the evaluation when the student eptitude in math is controlled, as is seen by the results of the two subsets of the dataset.
+Moreover, there doesn't seem to be a strong effect of attitudes toward the evaluation of the course when the student aptitude in math is controlled.